-(a) Boy Musicians until completion of training at R.M.
-School of Music are to wear the "Lyre" collar badge set with the centre pin one and three quarters inches from the front edge of the tunic collar.

-(b) Bandmasters of the Portsmouth, Plymouth and R.M.
-School of Music Staff Bands are to wear inverted chevrons and lyre on the bottom of the sleeve of the right arm in lieu of the badge of rank of Bandmaster.

-(c) Portsmouth Staff Band.
-The helmet plate has the Royal Cypher G.R.V. in silver, over the anchor and below the globe.
-The cap badge consists of a gilt grenade on which is mounted the Royal Cypher and crown in silver, surrounded by a gilt laurel wreath.

-(d) H.M.
-Yacht Band wear the woven arm badge "Royal Yacht" which is sewn one inch below the seam of the right shoulder.

-(e) Plymouth Staff Band.
+- (a) Junior Musicians until completion of training at R.M.
+School of Music are to wear the "Lyre" collar badge set with the centre pin one and three quarters inches from the front edge of the tunic collar. - (b) Bandmasters of the Portsmouth, Plymouth and R.M.
+School of Music Staff Bands are to wear inverted chevrons and lyre on the bottom of the sleeve of the right arm in lieu of the badge of rank of Bandmaster. - (c) Portsmouth Staff Band.
+The helmet plate has two Royal Cyphers in silver attached to it; the cypher G.R.
+V over the anchor and below the globe on the helmet plate, and the cypher E. II R/P.P. below the crown.
+The cap badge consists of a gilt grenade on which is mounted the cypher G.R.
+V and crown in silver, surrounded by a laurel wreath.
+The cypher E. II R/P.P. with crown in silver is to be worn on the cap immediately above the cap badge. - (d) H.M.
+Yacht Band wear the woven arm badge "Royal Yacht" which is sewn one inch below the seam of the right shoulder. - (e) Plymouth Staff Band.
 The Prince of Wales's plume is worn upon the regimental badge of helmet plate and cap.

-2. Trousers are to have a broad red stripe except that Boy Musicians are to wear trousers with a narrow red stripe until completion of training at R.M.
+2. Trousers are to have a broad red stripe except that Junior Musicians are to wear trousers with a narrow red stripe until completion of training at R.M.
 School of Music.